VoxeLibre/VoxeLibre/README.md

 ### License of media (textures and sounds)
 The textures, unless otherwise noted, are taken from the Faithful 1.11 resource pack for Minecraft, authored by Vattic, xMrVizzy and many others.
 Source:
 http://www.minecraftforum.net/topic/72747-/

 The license of this texture pack is the MIT license.

+The textures for the mobs are from the Pixel Perfection resource pack for Minecraft.
+See `ENTITIES/mobs_mc/README.md` for detailed information.

 License of all main menu images: WTFPL